 You can store your photos on Dropbox too.
 It's less an online photo album though, and more a file storage service.
 But you can store up to 2GB of files, of any sort, for free.
 If you pay for a Dropbox Pro account you get more storage and can automatically back up phones.

 This photo service from Yahoo gives you an incredible 1,000GB storage, which you're unlikely to ever exceed – it's enough for 200,000 typical digital photos.
-You can automatically upload phone pics too.
+You can automatically upload phone photographs too.
+You can create albums and control the privacy, making it a great option for budding photographers wanting to arrange photographs by topics or themes to share with friends, family or the wider world.

 The easiest option if you take photos on an iPhone or store them on a Mac is to use iCloud.
-It automatically backs them up and also synchronises them across all your devices, so you can access them anywhere.
+It can be set to automatically back them up and also synchronises them across all your devices, so you can access them anywhere.
 Your first 5GB of storage is free.
 That's enough for more than 1,000 typical digital photos.